Questions to Ask Your Property Surveyor

 Once you’re aware of which survey you'll need, it's important to check that the surveyor you’re interested in is capable of conducting it accurately.
 If you’re looking for a simple home valuation for your mortgage lender, then a property valuation is all you would need, however, this isn’t a thorough inspection.

-A Homebuyers report will go more in-depth and the surveyor will search for common issues found in most properties.
-A home buyers survey quote at Compare My Move will find all the local surveyors who can do this for you.
-For older buildings, you would require a Full Structural survey to look even further into the structure and condition of the building.
-Our structural survey quotes will find you a surveyor who can look at specific areas connected to older or more unusual buildings.
+A Condition Report or Homebuyers report will go more in-depth and the surveyor will search for common issues found in most properties.
+A Condition Report or home buyers survey quote at Compare My Move will find all the local surveyors who can do this for you.
+For older buildings, you would require a Building Survey to look even further into the structure and condition of the building.
+Our Building Survey quotes will find you a surveyor who can look at specific areas connected to older or more unusual buildings.

 Once you find a surveyor who is able to complete the survey type you require, you should then ask if they’re qualified and RICS accredited.
 Never be afraid to ask for someone’s history or qualifications if it means ensuring that your money is well spent and that your property is in the hands of a professional.